 Dr. Fumiko Hoeft is Associate Professor of Child & Adolescent Psychiatry and Director of BrainLENS at UCSF.
 She is a psychiatrist and developmental cognitive neuroscientist, and trained at institutions including, Keio Univ (Tokyo), Harvard, Caltech and Stanford.
 She is interested in using machine learning algorithms, graph theoretical analysis and multimodal neuroimaging techniques to understand how the brain develops and functions, particularly in healthy children, in those with learning differences (dyslexia), socio-emotional challenges and with gifts & talents.
 For some of Dr. Hoeft’s research interest, please see Current Research.
 Dr. Hoeft is also Scientific Advisor to the Bay Area Discovery Museum’s Center for Childhood Creativity (CCC) and holds positions at Yale University’s Haskins Laboratory, Stanford University School of Medicine’s Center for Interdisciplinary Brain Sciences Research (CIBSR), and Keio University’s Department of Neuropsychiatry.

 Roeland has a Ph.D. in psychology from the University of Arizona and B.S. in mathematics.
-He is interested in the genetic and neural factors underlying individual differences in language processing and in dynamical systems and graph theoretical approaches to analyzing MR and M/EEG data.
+He is interested in the neurobiological factors underlying individual variability in language processing and the application of new mathematical and computational techniques to understanding these processes.
+Roeland is currently Associate Director of the Brain Imaging Research Center at UCONN.

 Myriam Oliver obtained her PhD in Neuroscience of Language at the Basque Centre on Cognition, Brain and Language (BCBL) in Spain (2016).
 The main aim of her research is to understand how reading modulates structurally and functionally the neural networks in healthy bilinguals’ and monolinguals adults and in language disorders such as dyslexia.